btcoin23/LP-Raydium/README.md

 - `yarn clean` clean up the old scripts (you don't need this for the very first time)
 - `yarn build` build the scripts
-- `yarn add-lp` to run the adding liquidity script
+- `yarn go` to run the adding liquidity script

 ## Jacob